oolong-dev/julax/README.md

     - **State handling**: doesn't work for us.
 The state is explicitly considered.
 A dedicated new class is created before `02_mnist/v5.py`.
 But it seems a dict like object is already enough.
     - **Model surgery**: unclear about the real benefit here.
 The param & state sync might be an issue.
 But the operation should be easy since model/param/state are mirrored trees.
     - **Transforms**: need revisit in the future.
+- It seems [Lux.jl](https://lux.csail.mit.edu/stable/) is mainly inspired by the [linen](https://flax-linen.readthedocs.io/en/latest) style in flax.
+While the NNX style is more close to pytorch.
+And existing implementation in this repo is more close to Lux and axlearn.

 ## 2025-09-15